Why would you need a California King bed?

 So then why do so many people settle for less-than-quality mattresses?

 Part of the issue is that finding the right mattress is not always an easy task.
 For starters, you have to consider the price, comfort, and support.
 However, one of the most critical factors of a good night's sleep is having enough space.
-For many, this is where the California king mattress comes in.
+For many, this is where the California king bed comes in.

 What's a California King Mattress?